cvxgrp/cvxportfolio/README.md

 To get a sneak preview of `cvxportfolio` you may try the following code.
 This is available in `examples/hello_world.py` and runs with `cvxportfolio >= 0.3.0`.
 All objects in `cvxportfolio` can either be provided data (in a variety of forms, but preferably pandas series or dataframes) or infer/download it.
 For example in the following example, market data is downloaded by a public source
 (Yahoo finance) and the forecasts are computed iteratively, at each point in the backtest, from past data.
+That is, at each point in the backtest, the policy object only operates on **past data**, and thus the result you get is a realistic simulation of what the strategy would have performed in the market.
+The simulator by default includes holding and transaction costs, using the models described in the book, and default parameters that are typical for the US stock market.
-The logic used matches what is described in Chapter 7 of the book.
+The logic used
+matches what is described in Chapter 7 of the book.
 For example, returns are forecasted as the historical mean returns and covariances as historical covariances (both ignoring `np.nan`'s).
 The logic used is detailed in the `forecast` module.
 Many optimizations are applied to make sure the system works well with real data.